RobinScavo/color--crusher/README.md

 https://colorcrusher.herokuapp.com/

-Objective: learn react, css and Firebase
+Objective: learn react, css and Firebase.
+I sought to create as much of the front end as possible with vanilla JS and CSS.
+While I plan to explore component libraries and CSS bootstrapping in the future, for the project I tried to build things from scratch.

 What I learned: